dellalibera/gym-backgammon/README.md

 The state is represented by the pixel of the screen, that is a `(96, 96, 3)` feature vector.
 It is the only difference w.r.t `backgammon-v0`.

-Here is displayed an example of the board representation:
+An example of the board representation:
 <p align="center">
    <img alt="raw_pixel" title="raw_pixel" src="./raw_pixel.png" width="150">
 </p>